Armadillan/fourier-series-animation/README.md

 # fourier series animation

-Computes and animates Fourier series from supplied drawings.
+Computes Fourier series from supplied drawings and animates them as rotating vectors.

 Originally for the Advanced Topics in Mathematics class at The Putney School.